 The 1998 Exam is the only one found legally online.
 But it is so old (first year the APES exam was given) that most teachers don’t use as the questions have changed quite a bit and its way too easy.

 The 2003 Exam is available for purchase from the College Board.
-This exam has been illegally posted online by many on internet so its likely that you may be able to find it.
 It is considered an “easier” multiple choice exam.
-You can probably ask another APES teacher in your district for a copy.
+You may be able to get a copy from another teacher at your school or district.

 The 2008 Exam is also available for purchase from the College Board.
 Many of us long-timers remember ordering these exams when they were released and getting the copy in the mail.
-Its also pretty easy to find illegally posted online.
 Its considered a “medium” exam in terms of rigor.

-On that note, do not upload any released exams to your own website!
+On that note, do not upload any released exams or anything from AP Classroom to your own website!
 Even if you think its password protected or kids need a link, search engines find a way.
-And, once its posted, its sometimes cached by Google so it stays available even if you then take it down.
+And, once its posted, its sometimes cached (stored on a server) by Google so it stays available even if you then take it down.
 When you gained access to these exams, the College Board made you click that you would NOT upload to the web and would use in class only.

 Teachers use released exams in many ways.

-- To add questions to unit or chapter exams that have AP rigor.
+- To add questions to unit or chapter exams that have AP® rigor.
 Teachers will cut and paste questions into their own exams as practice for kids.
-I do this with the 2016 exam as I want kids to get used to the “newer” style of question throughout the school year.
-My exams have mostly questions from various test banks along with about 3-5 from the 2016 exam.
+I do this with the most recent exam as I want kids to get used to the “newer” style of question throughout the school year.
+My exams have mostly questions from various test banks along with about 3-5 questions from the newest exam.